 At the end of each term, the school holds assembly in the local church, which we call the ‘End of Term Service’ where, the head teacher and rector share delivery around the themes of Christmas, Easter and Cherry Leavers.
 These are celebration events where parents are invited and each class receives End of Term Awards for their attendance, perseverance in learning, sporting achievements and also our Guardian Angel award for consistent love and care shown to others.
 Cherry Class prepare and lead the school and congregation in prayer and in summer, lead the service awarding one another.

 The school also attend church services such as Candle lit Service at Christmas and Harvest where staff support children to join in with the local community or deliver readings.
 At Harvest, each class prepares a performance and parents are invited.
 This can also be hosted in the school hall.

-This September, to support the children in getting used to visitors and parents in school again, we are opening up Celebration Assembly to parents, one class at a time.
+Every now and then, to support the children in getting used to visitors and parents in school again, we are opening up Celebration Assembly to parents, one class at a time.
 The parents can watch the assembly, so they can see what happens and the class with parents in will do a small feature such as a song or story etc. This will enable children to get used to having parents in ready for events such as the nativity.

 Expectations of Conduct

 Every member of the assembly is expected to follow high expectation of behaviour.
 As this is a time of reflection, it is expected that everyone is quiet and does not engage in conversation unless discussion is directed by the adult leading.
 It is highly important that staff model this to the children.
 Staff are expected to participate in the same way as children by joining in the singing and actions to certain songs.
 All teaching staff attend one or more act of collective worship per week.